KatamariJr/gorm.io/pages/docs/query.md

 // SELECT * FROM users WHERE id IN (1,2,3);
 ```

-If the primary key is a string (for example, like a uuid), the query will be written as follows:
+If the primary key is a string (for example, like an UUID), the query will be written as follows:

 ```go
 db.First(&user, "id = ?", "1b74413f-f3b8-409f-ac47-e8c062e3472a")